-If you are requesting an advance, indicate same by checking the าe box l below. --- ---------- --------
+If you are requesting an advance, indicate same by checki ---

-The sub-recipient would not be able to operate the e program without this advance.

-lf y ou are requesting an advance, complete the followin ESTIMATED EXPENSES g chart and line item justification below.

-BUDGET CATEGORY/LINE ITEMS 20 -20 Anticipated Expenditures for First Three Months (90 day

-(list applicable line items) of Funding Agreement

-For example or Funding Agreement

-ADMINISTRATIVE COSTS

-(Include Secondary Administration.)

-For example

-PROGRAM EXPENSES

-TOTAL EXPENSES

-• advance.
-The justification must include supportin within the first ninety (90) days of the Funding Ag purchases, delivery timelines, salary and expense support that the advance will be expended within advance funds not expended within the first ninet provide a detailed justification explaining the need for the cash g documentation that clearly shows the advance will be expended reement term.
-Supporting documentation should include quotes for a projections, etc. to provide the Division reasonable and necessary the first ninety (90) days of the Funding Agreement term.
-Any y (90) days of the contract term shall be returned to the Division see, Florida 32399, within thirty (30) days of receipt, along with any
+ADVANCE REQUESTED Balance of payments will be made on a reimbursement basis.
+These s, duplicate forms and purchase start-up supplies and equipment.
+We advance. f you are requesting an advance, complete the follo wing chart and line item justification below.
+ESTIMATED EXPENSES BUDGET CATEGORY/LINE ITEMS 2020 Anticipated Expenditures for list applicable line items) First Three Months of Contract For example ADMINISTRATIVE COSTS (Include Secondary Administration.) or example PROGRAM EXPENSES TOTAL EXPENSES LINE ITEM JUSTIFICATION (For each h line item, provide a detailed justification explaining the need for the cash advance.
+The justification must in nclude supporting documentation that clearly shows the advance will be expended within the first nine ty (90) days of the contract term.
+Support documentation should include quotes for purchases, delivery t timelines, salary and expense projections, etc. to provide the Division reasonable and necessary support tha at the advance will be expended within the first ninety (90) days of the contract term.
+Any advance funds not e expended within the first ninety (90) days of the contract term shall be returned to the Division Cashier, 2555 Shumard Oak Boulevard, Tallahassee, Florida 32399, within rest earned on the advance) thirty (30) days of receipt, along with any inter